Main entry to Georgetown University

 Beyond Campus, What Is Life In Washington DC Like?

-Beyond campus, Washington, D.C. is your playground.
-From the Smithsonian museums to the Kennedy Center, the cultural opportunities here are unparalleled.
-Plus, the clean, efficient Metro makes it easy to get around, so you’ll never run out of things to do.
+Beyond campus, Washington DC is your playground.
+From the Smithsonian Museums to the Kennedy Center, the cultural opportunities are unparalleled.
+The clean, efficient Metro makes it easy to get around, so students never run out of things to do.
 D.C. is an ideal college town, offering everything from shopping to history to great food.

 Beyond Basketball, What Are Athletics Like at Georgetown?

 When it comes to sports, Georgetown’s basketball team is the heart of the action.
-The school has a long and proud history in sports, and the basketball games are a big part of that—just listen for the “Hoya Saxa” chant and you’ll know the game’s on.
+The school has a long and proud history in sports, and the basketball games are a big part of that—just listen to the “Hoya Saxa” chant, and you’ll know the game’s on.
 The school’s athletic programs are strong across the board, with recent championships in men’s and women’s soccer, lacrosse, and cross-country.

 At Georgetown, it’s all about pushing boundaries, finding your niche, and making an impact.
 It’s a place where students come from all walks of life to learn from one another and prepare for leadership roles on the world stage.